Asset Management is a form of property management but comes at it slightly differently.

-Asset Management is really a form of property management but coming at it from a slightly different angle.
-Where property management focuses on the nuts and bolts of effectively running properties day to day, asset management focuses on adding value to the property as a form of investment.
+Where property management focuses on the nuts and bolts of effectively running properties day to day, asset management focuses on adding value to real estate as a form of investment.

-Not that normal property management doesn’t have this end goal of increased values and reduced costs in mind anyway, but asset management goes a step further to make it the absolute goal and from it think more bigger-picture into issues that can extract that extra value within that property interest.
+Not that regular property management doesn’t have this end-goal of increased values and reduced costs in mind anyway.
+Still, asset management goes a step further to make it the absolute goal and thinks more bigger-picture into issues that can extract that extra value within a property interest.

-In terms of terminology used, you sometime see this referred to as real estate asset management, or property portfolio asset management, and more general investment asset management.
-It’s all the same focus, although make sure you’re talking about property as the ‘asset’ in question as opposed to other forms of non-property assets.
+It’s all the same focus, although make sure you’re talking about the property as the ‘asset’ in question as opposed to other forms of non-property assets.

-Property asset management also tends to focus more on commercial property simply because of the greater opportunities and value involved, but certainly still applicable for residential interests, particularly larger multi-let and mixed-use schemes.
+Property asset management tends to focus more on commercial property because of the more significant opportunities and values involved, but certainly still applicable for residential interests, particularly larger multi-let and mixed-use schemes.

-In terms then of a final definition of property asset management, it is “the process of maximising the value of a property interest through proactive and cost-effective measures”.
+In terms of a final, more concise summary of Property Asset Management, it is the process of maximising the value of a property interest through proactive and cost-effective measures.

 Asset Management Versus Property Management

-And what would happen if they just took a lease on the ground floor shop and the landlord accepted the flats back in order to separately let out or even sell as separate long lease interests?
+And what would happen if they just took a lease on the ground floor shop and the landlord accepted the flats back to let out or even sell as separate long-lease interests separately?